borntofrappe/flutter-dev/counter_app/README.md

 Create a list of FixedExtentScrollController instances, initialize them in the init lifecycle method, dispose of them in the corresponding function

 Attach the controller to the wheel.
 At the click of a button update an arbitrary wheel.

+### Counting up

+Update the counter from the unit to the tens to the hundreds.